Highland Avenue (Los Angeles): Landmarks

 The Hollywood Bowl is located at the northern end of Highland, just south of U.S. Route 101.
-The Hollywood Heritage Museum, Highland-Camrose Bungalow Village, and American Legion Post 43 are also located on Highland in this area, as is Hollywood United Methodist Church, located at Highland and Franklin Avenue.
+The Hollywood Heritage Museum, Highland-Camrose Bungalow Village, Hollywood Art Center School, American Legion Post 43, and Roman Gardens are also located on Highland in this area, as is Hollywood United Methodist Church, located at Highland and Franklin Avenue.

 Further south is Hollywood and Highland, the northwest corner of which was formerly home to the Hollywood Hotel and currently home to Ovation Hollywood and the Dolby Theatre.
 Hollywood First National, Lee Drug, and Bank of America Building are also located at this intersection, as is the B Line's Hollywood/Highland station.
 The intersection itself is named Gene Autry Square, after the actor, musician, and businessman who was instrumental in developing the entertainment industry in this area.

 Continuing south, half a block from Hollywood and Highland is the Hollywood Museum and Mel's Drive-In located in the former Max Factor Salon, and across the street and half a block south from that is Hollywood High School, which continues south to the corner of Sunset Boulevard and Highland.
-Near the entrance to the school, the intersection of Highland and Selma is named Carol Burnett Square, after the famous actress and comedian who once went to school there.
+Near the entrance to the school, the intersection of Highland and Selma is named Carol Burnett Square, after the actress and comedian who once went to school there.

-Further south, Klasky Csupo is headquartered on Highland just south of Fountain Avenue, and south of that, Highland and Santa Monica Boulevard is named Steve McQueen Square, after the famous actor and racing driver.
+Further south, Klasky Csupo is headquartered on Highland just south of Fountain Avenue, and south of that, Highland and Santa Monica Boulevard is named Steve McQueen Square, after the actor and racing driver.
 Hollywood Storage Company Building is also on Highland south of this intersection.
+Community Laundry Company Building is located several blocks further south.

-Highland's median parkway between Melrose Avenue and Wilshire Boulevard features queen palms and Mexican fan palms that were planted in 1928 and designated Los Angeles Historic-Cultural Monument #94 in 1972.
+Highland's median parkway between Melrose Avenue and Wilshire Boulevard features queen palms and Mexican fan palms that were planted in 1928 and designated Los Angeles Historic-Cultural Monument No. 94 in 1972.
 The intersection of Highland and 3rd Street, also in this section, is named Moshe Rubin Memorial Square.